 In 2018, the Office of the State Superintendent of Education (OSSE) launched the Investment in Schools (IIS) grant, which is designed to support the city’s lowest performing schools.
 OSSE made its second round of federally required school improvement designations after the 2021-22 school year.
-On this page, you will learn how OSSE designates these schools, which schools are currently designated and how OSSE is supporting these schools.
+On this page, (and in a short blog post here), you will learn how OSSE designates these schools, which schools are currently designated and how OSSE is supporting these schools.

 How OSSE Designates Schools